-NYIT's Counseling and Wellness Services office takes a holistic approach to helping you stay healthy.
-Contact the center for counseling, accessibility services, a schedule of workshops, lectures, outreach activities, and other programs open to the NYIT community.
+New York Tech Counseling and Wellness takes a holistic approach to helping you stay healthy.
+Contact the center for counseling, accessibility services, a schedule of workshops, lectures, outreach activities, and other programs open to the university community.

-The Office of Career Services is a resource for educational and employment services.
-Career counseling, vocational testing and individual resume assistance is also available.
-Visit Career Services for more information.
+New York Tech Office of Career Success and Experiential Education is a resource for educational and employment services.
+Career counseling, vocational testing, and individual resume assistance is also available.
+Visit Career Success and Experiential Education for more information.